Hmrinal/Hmrinal/README.md

 # Hola There !!

-I'm a Data Enthusiast and Working Student at STADA.
+Data Enthusiast at STADA’s Central Data Management—turning data chaos into clarity!

 # Socials